talalShamim/PremierLeague_Analysis_Prediction/README.md

 ## Project Structure
 - **PremierLeague_Analysis_Prediction.ipynb**: Jupyter notebook containing all the steps from web scraping to machine learning prediction.
-- **All matches data.csv**: CSV file containing the scraped and processed EPL data.
+- **data scrapped final.csv**: CSV file containing the scraped and processed EPL data.

 ## Data Description
 The dataset includes the following features: